gia-lexa/my_own_app_on_k8s/README.md

 # README

-WIP: Practice/experimentation: this is a multi-service Ruby application, with each service contained in its own Docker image and deployed across Kubernetes.
+Very much a WIP: Practice/experimentation: this is a multi-service Ruby application, with each service contained in its own Docker image and deployed across Kubernetes.

-More coherent details to be added soon...
+More details to be added soon...